 The Division of Sustainable Chemistry , supported by Evonik Industries AG, awards a prize every two years for the best doctoral thesis in the field of sustainable chemistry.
 The award is combined with an award certificate and prize money of 2000 euros.
 The prize is usually awarded in even years during the annual Divisions conference.
 A panel of experts appointed by the Division Board board decides on the award of the award.
+The prize can be shared.

 The PhD Award award 2020 of the GDCh Division of Sustainable Chemistry was awarded to Dr. Kelechukwu N. Onwukamike and Dr. Steffen Tröger-Müller awarded.